How Do I Handle My ADHD Child Criticizing Me?

 A Real-Life Example

 Let me give you an example.
-Recently, I didn't give my son very clear directions about something that he needed to do and he got frustrated.
-And of course he called me and started complaining and told me everything that I did wrong.
+I didn't give my son clear directions about something he needed to do recently, and he got frustrated.
+And of course, he called me and started complaining and told me everything that I did wrong.
 So I used on him the three words that I've said to him for many years now, which are these: "Okay, thank you."

 Why "Okay, Thank You" Works

-• Boundary Setting: I want him to understand he's not going to pull me into the argument, reasoning, or negotiation vortex.
+- Boundary Setting: I want him to understand that he won't pull me into the argument, reasoning, or negotiation vortex.

 Beyond the Three Words